LoopKit/loopdocs/docs/loop-3/features.md

         * Enter the carbs and continue to the bolus screen, i.e., do not save carbs
         * Note the recommended bolus, but do not actually bolus
         * Back up to the carb entry screen and `Cancel`
-    * Go to the non-pump insulin screen and enter the bolus amount you've decided to take and select the model if a different from your pump
+    * Go to the non-pump insulin screen and enter the bolus amount you've decided to take, and select the model if it's different from your pump
         * Don't forget to actually take the insulin
-        * Add the carb entry and save carbs without bolusing
+        * Add the carb entry and save the carbs without bolusing

 1. Tap on either of the insulin charts (Active Insulin or Insulin Delivery) on the home screen to display the `Insulin Delivery Screen`.
 This screen has 3 tabs.
     * **Event History** (default) is similar to Loop 2.2.x; however, the event history from a prior pod is not displayed once it is deactivated